KevLin2358/Slickr/README.md

 * Photos
   * Users are able to upload images
   * All photos are shown in explore
-  * Photo owners are able to edit their photos
+  * Photo owners are able to edit their photo title and description

-# Possible Future Features
-* Comments
-* User Album
+  * They are also able to delete their photo
+  * Other users are able to comment and like a photo

 * Search
+  * Users are able to search photos by name